The Cairngorms Up-Close: Gallery

 Pentatoma rufipes

-About: Red-legged shieldbugs – also known as 'forest bugs' – are unusual among Great Britain shieldbug fauna in overwintering in a pre-adult state.
+About: Red-legged shieldbugs – also known as 'forest bugs' – are unusual among Great Britain's shieldbug fauna in overwintering in a pre-adult state.
 They feed on fluids taken from plants and small invertebrates and can be found in most corners of Great Britain.

 Spiked shieldbug (Picromerus bidens)